a-s-t-e-y-a/obsidian_vault_backup/2-Task-for-subtask/tradiejam-employee-api-task-to-remember+2025-01-28.md

 - [ ] schema for timeline
 - [ ] post request for creating the timeline for starting
 - [ ] if order id provided then you'll have to create the record
-- [ ] check for the order id if any order
+- [ ] check for the order id if any order exist or not
+- [ ] then fetch from the tenant id the employee id
+- [ ]

 ### 🟡 Medium Priority
 - [ ]